“Why is business school only two years? Why not make it longer?” quipped Elaine Lingying Zong, ’98.

 “What I have today has a lot to do with my education,” she said.
 “The school changed the way I think about things—methodology, critical thinking, logic, and so on.
 I benefit a lot from that and owe much of what I have to Booth.”

 Zong gives to other university causes.
-She recently made a gift to the University of Chicago Center in Hong Kong, which will help fund capital costs, activities, and programming at the center.
+She recently made a gift to The Hong Kong Jockey Club University of Chicago Academic Complex The University of Chicago Francis and Rose Yuen Campus in Hong Kong, which will help fund capital costs, activities, and programming at the center.
 In addition, she is a valued member of Booth’s Global Advisory Board (GAB), where she provides strategic direction for the school and helps enhance its reputation in key markets around the globe.
 Zong is proud to be a part of the GAB, particularly as Booth’s presence and reputation in Hong Kong and Asia burgeon.

 Zong also noted the value added by alumni from different parts of the world.
 “There’s a great difference between the United States and the rest of the world, especially Asia.
 Now we have more students from Asia going to Booth, and we have more alums coming back to Asia after getting their MBA.
 I feel that global alums can do a lot more to the benefit of the school and make a bigger impact on the school,” Zong said.
 “Here in China, I believe our alums are much more active, and I hear a lot of success stories from Booth.
 The branding here is very good, and I feel that message should be brought back to the school.
 We also have a stage for a prominent global branding in Hong Kong.”